privacy-scaling-explorations/maci/website/versioned_docs/version-v1.2/contracts.md

 It will also store the number of signups at this current block, as well as the merkle root of the state tree.

+Now, the coordinator can also perform similar operations to merge the message tree.

+- `mergeMessageAqSubRoots` - merges the Poll's messages tree subroot
+- `mergeMessageAq` - merges the Poll's messages tree

 ## PollFactory.sol

 `PollFactory` is a smart contract that is used to deploy new Polls.
 This is used by MACI inside the `deployPoll` function.